DevMountain/node-3-afternoon/README.md

 <br />

-Now that we a method of connecting to our database and have an instance ready to go on `app`, we are ready to start creating the `sql` files that will interact with our database and a `products` table.
+Now that we have a method of connecting to our database and have an instance ready to go on `app`, we are ready to start creating the `sql` files that will interact with our database and a `products` table.
 Let's begin by creating a `products` table that follows the schema in the summary.
 The final syntax will look like:

 ```sql
 CREATE TABLE products (